ChainSafe/gossamer/docs/docs/getting-started/resources/general-resources.md

 ## Welcome

 Here you will find resources to help facilitate your learning about _Polkadot_, the _Polkadot Host_, and _Gossamer_.
-Don't worry if you are unfamiliar with these [terms](TODO: Fillout), the resources listed here assume no prior knowledge about them.
+Don't worry if you are unfamiliar with these <a target="_blank" rel="noopener noreferrer" href="https://wiki.polkadot.network/docs/en/glossary">terms</a>, the resources listed here assume no prior knowledge about them.
 That being said, it would be helpful to have a basic understanding of existing blockchains such as Bitcoin and Ethereum.

 ## Polkadot